Squanto: Mission to the Massachuset people

-On Friday, September 21, the colonists went ashore and marched a house where Nanepashemet was buried.
+On Friday, September 21, the colonists went ashore and marched to a house where Nanepashemet was buried.
 They remained there and sent Tisquantum and another Indian to find the people.
 There were signs of hurried removal, but they found the women together with their corn and later a man who was brought trembling to the settlers.
 They assured him that they did not intend harm, and he agreed to trade furs with them.
 Tisquantum urged the colonists to simply "rifle" the women and take their skins on the ground, that "they are a bad people and oft threatned you," but the colonists insisted on treating them fairly.
 The women followed the men to the shallop, selling them everything that they had, including the coats off their backs.
 As the colonists shipped off, they noticed that the many islands in the harbor had been inhabited, some cleared entirely, but all the inhabitants had died.
 They returned with "a good quantity of beaver", but the men who had seen Boston Harbor expressed their regret that they had not settled there.